Skip to main content

 Is human cephalexin safe for dogs?

-Rilexine is the only FDA-approved form of cephalexin and is exclusively for dogs.
-Rilexine comes as a flavored chewable tablet, but dogs can also take the same cephalexin we take!
+Rilexine, a flavored chewable tablet, is the only FDA-approved form of cephalexin for dogs.
+But dogs can also take the same cephalexin we take!
 This allows savings from SingleCare to be used on cephalexin for our dogs.
-Cephalexin is a prescription medication, and dogs need their own prescription for cephalexin from their veterinarian.
-It is important to never share your own prescriptions with your pet.

-RELATED: Is it safe to share medication with my pet
+RELATED: Is it safe to share medication with my pet?

 Cephalexin dosage for dogs

 Several factors come into play when determining the appropriate cephalexin dosage for dogs.
 These factors include the dog’s weight, overall health condition, the severity of the infection, location, and the type of bacteria present.
-A thorough examination by a veterinarian will allow the vet to prescribe the appropriate dose for a dog maximizing its efficacy while minimizing the risk of side effects.
+A thorough examination by a veterinarian will allow the vet to prescribe the appropriate dose for a dog, maximizing its efficacy while minimizing the risk of side effects.

-Cephalexin is available in capsules of varying sizes ranging from 250 mg capsules to 750 mg capsules.
-There is also an oral suspension (liquid) available which may be best for smaller dogs, and a chewable flavored tablet.
-Cephalexin and other antibiotics in the cephalosporin class of antibiotics have been noted to have an odor that resembles cat urine, but this is normal.
-Cephalexin capsules and tablets can be hidden in a treat for smoother administration but do not need to be given with food.
-The liquid form should be kept refrigerated and shaken before giving by mouth to the dog through an oral syringe.
+The liquid form should be refrigerated and shaken before giving it to the dog by mouth with an oral syringe.
 The liquid formulation should be discarded or replaced 14 days after opening.
 Cephalexin can be given for varying lengths of time, ranging from weeks to months, so make sure to follow the directions carefully.

 Cephalexin starts working within approximately 90 minutes of administration.
 However, it may take a day or two before you can see improvement in your dog’s symptoms.
 For best results, your veterinarian may advise continuing cephalexin treatment for a week or two after all symptoms of infection have subsided.
 It’s essential to adhere to the full duration of the prescribed treatment.